 Beth and Craig Weaver are good land stewards and caring real estate professionals dedicated to helping you leave an earth friendly footprint on any mountain land you have been fortunate enough to purchase.
 Their knowledge of land conservation and preservation is inspirational and can help you in your quest to find, purchase and preserve the mountain land you have chosen.
 We encourage you to seek their advice and services.

-Developing Land Near the Blue Ridge Parkway
+Buying Real Estate Land Near the Blue Ridge Parkway

 When developing land near the Blue Ridge Parkway please consider creating a green minded land use plan that can help you determine the best use of your land.
 Create a plan that employs some of the many preservations techniques available to assist you in preserving the features of the land that motivated you to come and live here.
 Some things you may consider in your land use plan would be as follows: